Identillect Technologies (CVE:ID) Shares Up 100% – Should You Buy?

 Identillect Technologies Corp.
-(CVE:ID – Get Free Report) shares shot up 100% during mid-day trading on Thursday .
-The company traded as high as C$0.01 and last traded at C$0.01.
+(CVE:ID – Get Free Report)’s stock price traded up 100% during trading on Wednesday .
+The stock traded as high as C$0.01 and last traded at C$0.01.
 336,000 shares changed hands during trading, an increase of 364% from the average session volume of 72,484 shares.
 The stock had previously closed at C$0.01.

 Identillect Technologies Company Profile